 In the final months of 2020, GameStop Corporation (NYSE: GME), a brick-and-mortar video game retailer, became the focal point of an unprecedented financial phenomenon.
 The stock experienced a dramatic rise, capturing the attention of investors, media, and regulatory bodies.
-This article delves into the factors contributing to GameStop's stock surge, including the role of increasing short positions, heightened volatility, and the explosion of call options.
+This article delves into the factors contributing to the rise of Gamestop stock price, including the role of increasing short positions, heightened volatility, and the explosion of call options.

 By late 2020, GameStop had become one of the most shorted stocks on the market.
 Hedge funds and institutional investors placed large bets against the company, anticipating further declines in its share price.
 Data from financial analytics firms indicated that short interest in GameStop's stock had exceeded 100% of its float, meaning more shares were being shorted than were available for trading.